ryanfaircloth/sequence-RTG/README.md

 Alternatively if you don't want to send the live stream of the data to the solution or process all of your log messages, you can select a subset of messages and send them through sequence via a file to output directly to a file to discover the patterns for that set.
 These can immediately be reviewed and promoted.
 In this sense, it can be used to save you creating patterns by hand from a few examples.
+This is done by passing the --all flag with the analyzebyservice method and the flags for exportpatterns along with the expected analyzebyservice flags.
+See the READ ME in the cmd/sequence_db folder for more information.

 The original sequence did not handle multiline messages and we have added the functionality to make a pattern from the first line only and absorb the remainder of the message as one token.
 This seems to be enough for our purposes, but may not work for everyone.